 Players at this level are just starting out.
 To set them up for success we highly recommend using the Brine Junior Warp given the fixed, built in pocket.
 This will enable younger players to develop good mechanics and habits when learning to catch, throw, cradle and pick up ground balls.
 More importantly, it will make catching and throwing a whole lot easier!
 New, beginner sticks tend to be a bit like tennis racquets, making it hard for our littles to build confidence catching and throwing.
 Since the pocket is built into the Warp – there’s little work to be done in that department AND girls can use them through 4thgrade!!
-If you purchase another beginner stick, it’s important to develop the pocket (see next section under ‘Grades 3-4’) just below the shooting strings (not at the bottom of the head near the ball rest/stop).
+If you purchase a different beginner stick, it’s important to develop the pocket (see next section under ‘Grades 3-4’) just below the shooting strings (not at the bottom of the head near the ball rest/stop).
 While the Warp Juniors are awesome for U9 players, please note that they’re not legal to use at U11.

 Brine Junior Warp (8U)